luna/luna-rfcs/text/0000-runtime-design.md

   executed live on the client, with compiled code executing on the server.
 - This has some complex interactions around data transfer and an object model, however.

+#### Measurement

+- Luna, as a language, should be trivially easy to profile, both when it comes to memory and runtime (clock and CPU time).
+- Easy inbuilt profiling will both allow visual profiling in Luna Studio, and the command-line generation of reports (or live files).
+- The new runtime must incorporate hooks for gathering this profiling info, so it can easily be displayed to users.
+- This profiling support should _not_ instroduce a negative performance impact.
+- It is likely, if based on a JIT, that the PGO infrastructure should be able to be utilised for this profiling information.

 ## Parallelism
 As part of its usage in Luna Studio, Luna wants to offer the ability for